AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

 1. In the left pane, click **Conditions**.

-   The default condition begins, “If ALL of these conditions are TRUE:”.
+   The default condition begins, "If ALL of these conditions are TRUE:".

    ![Customer segment conditions]({% link marketing/assets/customer-segment-conditions.png %}){: .zoom}
    _Conditions_